Share

 When you’re happy with your first iteration of content, it’s time to turn your website multilingual.

-Various methods are available to translate your website with WPML.
-Still, we’ll cover the fastest: Using the ‘Translate Everything’ mode.
+Various methods are available to translate your website with WPML, including translating by yourself or sending content to professional translators.
+Still, we’ll cover the fastest: translating your entire site automatically.

 Although automatic translation is far more accurate than it used to be, all translations can be reviewed on the front-end either pre-or-post publishing.
 Thus, it gives you peace of mind and lets you – or a professional reviewer – make any immediate changes to the translations if needed.